ibanatimalingo/PROG.CHATBOT.PART1/README.md

 This project shows where I am at with Java as a first year student.
 It covers basic ideas like checking user input, organizing code into classes, and writing tests.

 Author
-Ibanati, first year IT Business Systems student at Rosebank College IIE
+Ibanati, first year IT Business Systems student at Rosebank College IIE.